How to Pick the Right Carpet Type

 • Nylon: Nylon carpets resist stains, fading, and wear and tear but aren’t as supple as natural fibers.
 Nylon carpeting can be pricey too.

-• Polypropylene: It’s a synthetic fiber that’s moisture-resistant and durable.
+• Polypropylene: A synthetic fiber that’s moisture-resistant and durable.
 Polypropylene carpets are ideal for basements and bathrooms.
 But, polypropylene may not be as soft or comfortable underfoot as other synthetic fibers.

 • Polyester: Polyester is silky, colorfast, and stain-resistant.
 It’s cheap and easy to maintain, but it may wear out faster than other synthetic fibers.